 As described above, Forney conducts a survey of all of its suppliers using the Template to obtain chain of custody declarations from its suppliers.
 The Template includes questions on the use and origin of Conflict Minerals in Forney's components, supplier engagement with sub-tier suppliers and smelters and points of origin of the Conflict Minerals.
-To strengthen engagement with suppliers, Forney is in the process of adding a Conflict Minerals clause to its purchase orders in order to communicate the expectations and requirements regarding sourcing of and disclosure of Conflict Minerals.
+To strengthen engagement with suppliers, in 2015 Forney added a Conflict Minerals clause to its purchase orders in order to communicate the expectations and requirements regarding the sourcing and disclosure of Conflict Minerals.